COSC3020/augmenting-path-qdog307/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+## Analysis

+The `augmentingPath` function uses the Breadth-First Search (BFS) algorithm to find a path in a graph represented by an adjacency list.
+The graph has \( n \) nodes (vertices) and \( E \) edges.
+In the worst case, BFS visits each node exactly once, resulting in a runtime of \( O(n) \).
+Additionally, it explores all edges connected to the visited nodes, which takes \( O(E) \).
+Therefore, the overall runtime complexity of the algorithm is:

+$$
+\Theta(n + E)
+$$

+This runtime is optimal for BFS, as it efficiently traverses the graph without redundant operations.
+The function performs well on both sparse and dense graphs, provided the graph is connected or has reachable nodes from the starting point.

+## Sources

+For this I started with what was discussed in class and the video provided for the Ford-Fulkerson Algorithm.
+I then looked it up on geeks for geeks. https://www.geeksforgeeks.org/ford-fulkerson-algorithm-for-maximum-flow-problem/ that is where I got the idea to use the BFS or Breadth- First search.
+I looked that up on geeks for geeks https://www.geeksforgeeks.org/breadth-first-search-or-bfs-for-a-graph/ .
+The paths are maintained in the queue.
+This helped with the runtime analysis.